Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Importance of Sky Background Measurements

-The daily and monthly variations of the sky brightness at the high altitude Antarctic site of Dome A are expected to be different than mid-latitude sites.
-Continual darkness can be expected during the winter season; however, the latitude 80$^{\circ}$ 22$\arcmin$S of Dome A never allows the Sun to stay more than 18$^{\circ}$ below the horizon for an entire sidereal day.
-The twilight due to the scattered light from the Sun and the Moon without the additional scattering by clouds need to be modelled to better understand the scattering effect of the atmosphere at Dome A. For other sites, \citet{Krisciunas_etal_1991} present a model of the $V$-band sky brightness when there is moonlight. \citet{Liu_etal_2003} also present a model of the brightness of moonlight as a function of lunar phase angle and elevation above the horizon.
+Where $d$ is the day of the year with January 1$^{st}$ as $d=1$; given $\phi = -80^{\circ} 22 \arcmin$ of Dome A site, on the summer solstice ($d=172$), the Sun obtains its lowest mean altitude over a sidereal day, i.e., $h(t)$ from $0^{hr}$ to $24^{hr}$, $\alpha$ from $-13^{\circ}.8$ to $-33^{\circ}.1$.
+Therefore, even continual darkness can be expected during the winter season at Antarctic sites, however, the latitude of Dome A never allows the Sun to stay more than 18$^{\circ}$ below the horizon for an entire sidereal day.} The twilight due to the scattered light from the Sun and the Moon without the additional scattering by clouds need to be modeled to better understand the scattering effect of the atmosphere at Dome A. For other sites, \citet{Krisciunas_etal_1991} present a model of the $V$-band sky brightness when there is moonlight. \citet{Liu_etal_2003} also present a model of the brightness of moonlight as a function of lunar phase angle and elevation above the horizon.
 A much more advanced moonlight model, based on spectra taken at Cerro Paranal, Chile, is presented by \citet{Jones_etal_2013}.